NextGenContributions/django-ninja-crudl/README.md

             "id": Infer,
             "name": Infer,
         }
+        delete_allowed = True
 ```

 NOTE: In order to avoid accidentally exposing sensitive fields, you need to explicitly define the model fields that shall be exposed via the CRUDL endpoints.
 Some other libraries support exposing all fields (with optional exlude) which can lead to unintentional exposure of sensitive data.

+NOTE: If any of `create_fields`, `update_fields`, `get_one_fields`, or `list_fields` are not defined or is set as `None`, then that specific endpoint will not be exposed.
+If `delete_allowed` is not defined or set as `False`, then the delete endpoint will not be exposed.

+NOTE: For delete operation, the currently only hard delete is supported.
+A possibility for [soft delete will be implemeted a bit later](https://github.com/NextGenContributions/django-ninja-crudl/issues/1).

-NOTE: The `Infer` class from the `django2pydantic` library is used to infer the field type and details from the Django model fields.
+NOTE: The `Infer` class from the [django2pydantic](https://github.com/NextGenContributions/django2pydantic) library is used tell that the field type and other details shall be inferred from the Django model field.

-NOTE: The library allows using different schemas for the `create`, `update`/`partial update`, `get one`, and `list` operations.
-For example, this can have the following practical advantages: - Allows that some fields can be used during create but cannot be updated after the creation - The list operation can expose only the fields that are needed for the list view - The get one operation can expose more fields than the list operation
+NOTE: As you can see from the above example, the library allows using different schemas for the `create`, `update`/`partial update`, `get one`, and `list` operations.
+For example, this can have the following practical advantages:
+* Allows that some fields can be used during create but cannot be updated after the creation
+* The `list` operation can expose only the fields that are needed for the list view
+* The `get one` operation can expose more details, like more details from related objects, than the `list` operation.

 ## Define the CRUDL endpoints for a model